benhagag10/CLEX/README.md

 | **Defense Interference Ratio** | Degree to which one mitigation weakened another |
 | **Repeatability** | Ability to reproduce the exploit on a fresh environment |

-A successful submission demonstrates at least one *propagation path* spanning ≥2 layers with verifiable logs and reasoning traces.

 ---

 ## Example Scenario